thecoldviews/ORB_Android/README.md

 # ORB_Android

-This is a repository for a complete porting and setup of ORB SLAM on Android.
+This is a repository for a complete porting and setup of ORB SLAM[1] on Android based on [2].

  - It includes all the compiled libraries for *android arm7*.
 So you can just download and
  - It also includes build scripts, which build the source again in case you want to make changes.